google/GTMAppAuth/README.md

 ###### Migrating to data protected keychain storage

-Prior to version 5.0.0 GTMAppAuth defaulted to using the file-baed Keychain.
+Prior to version 5.0.0 GTMAppAuth defaulted to using the file-based Keychain.
 It is recommended that developers migrate to the data protection Keychain.

 Example migration: